 Having a keen sense of observation I realized there are more non pilots than pilots in the world; so I developed Atmosphere Weather for the general public.
 Atmosphere Weather uses the same presentation system found in Wx24Pilot cuz it rocks.

 That’s me -Paxton Calvanese – the devilishly handsome one in the photo.
 I’ve produced 3 apps; Wx24Pilot, Drive Weather, and Atmosphere Weather.
 I might do CycleWeather, then of course there is WaterWeather and not to be out done by WalkWeather.

 In raising my kids and trying to guide them in school and career I put together projectModus.com as I knew my kids wouldn’t listen to me but perhaps they’d listen to others say the same thing.
 On the side I take a few snaps shown at https://500px.com/paxtoncalvanese and on Instagram.

 Born in Chicago, grew up in England, with an Italian last name; so my work is American cuz it has to get done, English because it has to be done right, and Italian for style.

-I serve as the designer, developer, chief tester (so you know who to blame for the bugs – sorry about v2.9.7), sys admin, chief legal console, video editor, graphic designer, chief cook, photographer (for instagram), and janitor.
-I do have talented graphic artist but I like to take credit for his work where I can.
+I serve as the designer, developer, chief tester (so you know who to blame for the bugs – sorry about v2.9.7), sys admin, chief legal counsel, video editor, graphic designer, chief cook, comic, photographer (for instagram), and janitor.
+I do have a very talented graphic artist for the heavy lifting (and someone to blame when things go wrong), but I like to take credit for his work where I can.
 And I did have a team do the Android version.